cloudFPGA/Doc/docsrc/pages/PROJECTS/cfprojects.md

     ip/ (contains the IP cores (generated during build)) Makefile
     env/
-    └── setenv.sh (sets the envrionments)
+    └── setenv.sh (sets the envrionment)
     <possible_addons/>
 ```

 ## How to cFCreate